NBA Rumors: Caris LeVert, Jarrett Allen & Spencer Dinwiddie Could ‘Headline’ Nets’ Blockbuster Deal This Fall

 “Despite a disappointing 2019-20 campaign, Brooklyn can assemble a good star trade package with a combination of Caris LeVert, Jarrett Allen and Spencer Dinwiddie to headline any deal.
 The Nets must figure out what kind of big name could function well alongside Durant and Irving.
 Given that both are ball-dominant scorers, the team’s new addition should excel off the ball.
 This criterion casts a wide net, including stars like Devin Booker, Bradley Beal and CJ McCollum.
 It would also be a bonus if this player excelled on defense, adding Rudy Gobert, Jrue Holiday or even Ben Simmons (let Nets fans dream!) to the mix.”

-The Nets are yet to see its roster at its full strength as KD is still recovering from an injury.
-However, by assessing his teammates’ performance this season, Uncle Drew already came up with the conclusion that the team still needs more star power in order to have a realistic chance of fully dominating the Eastern Conference and winning the NBA championship title next year.
+The Nets have yet to see its roster at full strength as KD is still recovering from an injury.
+However, by assessing his teammates’ performance this season, Uncle Drew has already concluded that the team still needs more star power in order to have a realistic chance of fully dominating the Eastern Conference and winning the NBA championship title next year.
 Trading LeVert, Allen, and Dinwiddie would deeply hurt and even anger some of their fans, but they could be left with no choice but to make such a move if their superstars asked for it.